 Another thing to keep in mind is your plan to apply a spring crabgrass preventer.
 Crabgrass preventers (often termed ‘pre-emergents’) are typically the first lawn application you make in the spring.
 The way they prevent crabgrass is by stopping the growth of just-sprouting seeds.
 Unfortunately, most crabgrass preventers stop the growth of just-sprouting LAWN seeds just as they do WEED seeds.
 Any area that you winter-seeded must be avoided with a crabgrass preventer in the spring.

 Keep these ideas in mind before spending time and resources applying lawn seed in the winter.
 A little thinking ahead will save you time in the long run.
-If you are ready to start planning your lawn care strategy for 2019, please stop in!
+If you are ready to start planning your lawn care strategy, please stop in!
 We will listen to your specific needs and suggest the appropriate steps for your best lawn this year.